Chapter 15

 But so did the shark.

-The night prior, Tippi made Xoz promise he wouldn’t eat her, at least for the next nine weeks.
+Back on the skyscraper, Xoz promised Tippi he wouldn’t eat her, “at least for the next nine weeks.”

 “What will I do without you?” she sobbed.